 What are bread and butter pickles?

-Bread and Butter Pickles are a type of sweet pickle.
-They include different spices than dill pickles, plus a lot more sugar.
-Therefore the flavor is sweet and spicy, not as sharp and herby like dill pickles.
+They are essentially a sweet pickle.
+Traditionally, Bread and Butter Sweet Pickles include a smidge of spiciness to help balance the sweetness!
+They also include different spices than dill pickles, plus more sugar.
+Therefore, the flavor is sweet and spicy, not as sharp and herby as dill pickles.

 Are bread and butter pickles good for you?

 Pickles that are preserved using the traditional water bath canning method will keep shelf-stable for up to 2 years, unopened.
 On the other hand, refrigerator bread and butter pickles need to be kept in the fridge (obviously) and need to be eaten within 2 months.
+I prefer the refrigerator method as it is much quicker and there is less safety information to follow, but you do you!

 Using a fork to remove bread and butter pickle slices from jars.